-Living in a home with a north-facing garden does not mean that you cannot have a fabulous lush, green garden.
+What are the best plants for north-facing gardens?
+Living in a north-facing home does not mean you cannot have a fabulous lush, green garden.

 Many people believe that creating a paradise in a cooler, shadier north-facing garden is very difficult.

 It is not!
-There are many plants that prefer shade to sun.
+Many plants prefer shade to sun.

 However, for most of the day, areas of your garden against walls, fences, and structures will be in the shade.